 This cartoon explains the origin of the town's Japanese name (pronounced GOHZ-EYE-EE-MAHS) The inspiration for this cartoon came from Honda of America making the brilliant decision to start manufacturing their cars in the United States, eventually locating a plant in Marysville, Ohio, where production began in November 1982.

-Subsequently, in 1984, our cartooninst went to Japan for his day-job work for three weeks, during which time he was awakened every morning in his miniscule hotel room by a recording of opressively cheerful bird song, followed by a soprano voice repeating, "Ohayo gozaimasu, ohayo gozaimasu!
+Subsequently, in 1984, our cartoonist went to Japan for his day-job work for three weeks, during which time he was awakened every morning in his minuscule hotel room by a recording of oppressively cheerful bird song, followed by a soprano voice repeating, "Ohayo gozaimasu, ohayo gozaimasu!
 This is your morning wake up call."
 As a result, that phrase became permanently embedded in this head.
 So it was no surprise when he finally got serious about locating Tom and Harry somewhere, Gozaimasu, Ohio, was the only possibility.